rasmuswind-ai/rasmuswind-ai/README.md

 I was in 2023 awarded the Danish ML-Prize, for my outstanding work in the tech field as an apprentice.

-I'm currently employed as a DevOps Systems Engineer at a mother company [Team.blue](Team.blue), with ownership of +40 companies around Europe
+I'm currently employed as a DevOps Systems Engineer at a mother company [(Team.blue)](Team.blue), with ownership of +40 companies around Europe

 Check out my portfolio website for more insight in who I am as a person, and my work.